Parsing and Creating PRC Files¶

 Delete the

-structure by invoking theA3DMiscCascadedAttributesDelete
+A3DMiscCascadedAttributesstructure by invoking theA3DMiscCascadedAttributesDeletefunction.

 A3DMiscCascadedAttributesDelete(pAttr);